RBGKew/bioinfo-utils/docs/advice/Advice_and_tutorials.md

 ## Fungal phylogenomics

-A pipeline / wiki for fungal phylogenomics is available at http://mycologywiki.kew.org/mycology/index.php/Phylogenomic_tools_wiki (we'll port it at some point...)
+Bryn Dentinger has written a pipeline / wiki for fungal phylogenomics is available at [Phylogenomic tools wiki](Phylogenomic_tools_wiki.md).

 ## Commonly used software